SING Plymouth Community Choir

 To strike a balance, and to set it up so you have the advantage of enough continuity without us being unrealistic about the other commitments in your life, we offer you a flexible way of paying for the term.
 We ask you to choose for yourself how to pay, from the following options:

 - If you are happy to pay one of the higher amounts, it helps us include more of those of you who are challenged financially.
+If your income is still devastated because of COVID let me know.
+I don’t want to exclude people just because they are struggling financially.

 - Do you need to spread payments?
 If so then please divide the total amount into a max of 3 smaller amounts, and issue cheques dated: